Advice on how to keep your children safe if they return to playing sports during the pandemic.

 Nurses remember those who found strength in the Bass Center as they move to a new space.

-Caroline Okorie, MD, a pediatric sleep medicine specialist at Stanford Children’s Health, explains what parents can do.
+Caroline Okorie, MD, a pediatric sleep medicine specialist at Stanford Medicine Children’s Health, explains what parents can do.

 Four teams of young wheelchair basketball players took to the court at Stanford’s Arrillaga Family Recreation Center last month.

-Dr. Caroline Okorie, pediatric sleep specialist at Stanford Children’s Health, shares tips for how to get kids to sleep well during school breaks and holiday travel.
+Dr. Caroline Okorie, pediatric sleep specialist at Stanford Medicine Children’s Health, shares tips for how to get kids to sleep well during school breaks and holiday travel.

 After being diagnosed with osteochondritis dissecans and undergoing surgery on her knees, Avery is on the mend and hopes to be running again soon.